Reality2byte/ivpn.net/src/content/en/blog/moddns-beta-audited-dns-filtering-granular-controls.md

 ## What is coming

-Several features are planned for development as modDNS moves toward full release.
-The exact implementation order will depend on beta feedback and technical considerations, but we're exploring:
+Several improvements are planned as modDNS moves toward full release.
+The exact order will depend on beta feedback and technical considerations, but here's what we're working on:

+- Expanding server coverage to improve DNS resolution speed specifically in Latin America, Southeast Asia and Oceania

+- Ongoing network routing and performance optimizations

 - Blocking specific services (Facebook, Amazon, Google, etc.)